brainboxdotcc/DPP/docpages/03_example_programs.md

 ### 5 .
 Add some content to the events

 Attaching to an event is a good start, but to make a bot you should actually put some program code into the events.
-Lets add some simple things into the events.
 We will add some code to the `on_ready` event to output the bot's nickname (dpp::cluster::me) and some code into the `on_message_create` to look for messages that are the text `!ping` and reply with `!pong`:

 ~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 #include <dpp/dpp.h>